 Their Religion (Turkey is 99% Muslim)

-Istanbul actually means City of Islam
+Istanbul actually means City of Islam.

 This is the Ayup Mosque.
 This is considered to be the 3rd holiest place on earth, after Mecca and Jerusalem.